22 Examples of Customer Retention Strategies That Actually Work

 10. Capitalize on social proof.

 Sometimes, the greatest form of advertising isn't your own.
-In fact, customers are more likely to trust opinions from family, friends, and other consumers more than branded content and ads.
+In fact, customers are more likely to trust opinions from family, friends, and other consumers more than branded content and ads to influence their purchases.

 Customer Retention Strategy Example: Codeacademy